AlameerAshraf/AlameerAshraf/README.md

 ### Hello coders! 🎉

 I'm Alameer.
 I work as a full-time software engineer.
 In my spare time I'm working as a full time software engineer.
-A full stack developer with 3+ years of experience.<br>
+A full stack developer with 5+ years of experience.<br>
-I'm a Computer Science and ITI graduate. <br>
+I'm a computer science and ITI graduate. <br>
 In love with JavaScript ❤.